Amy Hānaialiʻi Gilliom

 Amy Hānaialiʻi Gilliom is an American vocalist and songwriter.

 Hanaialiʻi is a six-time Grammy Award Nominee.
 She is best known for reinvigorating the Hawaiian tradition of female falsetto singing.

 Her album Generation Hawaii won four Nā Hōkū Hanohano Awards in 2007 for Album of the Year, Hawaiian Album of the Year, Female Vocalist of the Year and Best Engineered Album.

 The Na Hoku Hanohano Awards are the Hawaii recording industry's regional equivalent of the Grammy Awards.
 Gilliom was also one of the five finalists for the 2006 Grammy Award for Best Hawaiian Music Album but did not win.
 She performed, recorded, and toured for several years with fellow Hawaiian music artist Willie K, the producer of her first hit album, "Hawaiian Tradition".
 The two also had a personal relationship, which ended in 2001.

-In 2013, the singer joined Willie K. to sing "Imagine" by John Lennon at the signing of the Hawaii Marriage Equality Act by Gov. Neil Abercrombie, which made Hawaii the 15th state in the U.S. to legalize same-sex marriage.
-In 2014, Gilliom announced a forthcoming recording "Reunion" with Willie K. She was selected to serve on the Board of Directors for the Native Arts and Cultures Foundation and Abercombie proclaimed Oct.
-15 to be Amy Hanaialiʻi and Willie K. Day in Hawaii.
+In 2013, the singer joined Willie K. to sing "Imagine" by John Lennon at the signing of the Hawaii Marriage Equality Act by Governor Neil Abercrombie, which made Hawaii the 15th state in the U.S. to legalize same-sex marriage.
+In 2014, Gilliom announced a forthcoming recording "Reunion" with Willie K. She was selected to serve on the Board of Directors for the Native Arts and Cultures Foundation and Abercrombie proclaimed October 15 to be Amy Hanaialiʻi and Willie K. Day in Hawaii.

-In 2014 Hanaialiʻi launched her own line of Wine & Champagne with distribution throughout the USA.
+In 2014 Hanaialiʻi launched her own line of wine and champagne with distribution throughout the USA.

 In 2014, Hanaialiʻi Gilliom starred as Eva Perón in the musical Evita on Maui.